AzureAD/passport-azure-ad/README.md

 ## 5. Usage

-This library contains two strategies, OIDCStrategy and BearerStrategy.
+This library contains two strategies: OIDCStrategy and BearerStrategy.

-OIDCStrategy is for web application login purpose using OpenID connect protocol.
-It works in the following way:
+OIDCStrategy uses OpenID Connect protocol for web application login purposes.
+It works in the following manner:
- If a user is not logged in, passport sends an authentication request to AAD (Azure Active Directory), then AAD returns a login page to let the user enter their credentials.
-Once the credentials is authenticated by AAD, the web application will eventually get an id_token back (directly from AAD authentication endpoint, or by redeeming a code at AAD token endpoint, depending on the flow you choose).
-Passport then validates the id_token and propagates the claims in id_token back to the verify callback, and let the passport framework finish the remaining authentication procedures.
-If the whole process is successful, passport adds the user information into `req.user` and passes it to the next middleware; otherwise, passport sends back an authorized response or redirects the user to the page you specify (such as homepage or login page).
+If a user is not logged in, passport sends an authentication request to AAD (Azure Active Directory), and AAD prompts the user for his or her sign-in credentials.
+On successful authentication, depending on the flow you choose, web application will eventually get an id_token back either directly from the AAD authorization endpoint or by redeeming a code at the AAD token endpoint.
+Passport then validates the id_token and propagates the claims in id_token back to the verify callback, and let the framework finish the remaining authentication procedure.
+If the whole process is successful, passport adds the user information to `req.user` and passes it to the next middleware.
+In case of error, passport either sends back an unauthorized response or redirects the user to the page you specified (such as homepage or login page).

-BearerStrategy is for protecting web resource/api purpose using Bearer Token protocol.
-It works in the following way:
+BearerStrategy uses Bearer Token protocol to protect web resource/api.
+It works in the following manner:
- User sends a request to the protected web api, and the request is supposed to contain an access_token in either authorization header or body.
-Passport extracts and validates the access_token, and propagates the claims in access_token to the verify callback and let the passport framework finish the remaining authentication procedure.
-If the whole process is successful, passport adds the user information into `req.user` and passes it to the next middleware, which is usually the business logic of the web resource/api; otherwise, passport sends back an authorized response.
+User sends a request to the protected web api which contains an access_token in either the authorization header or body.
+Passport extracts and validates the access_token, and propagates the claims in access_token to the verify callback and let the framework finish the remaining authentication procedure.
+On successful authentication, passport adds the user information to `req.user` and passes it to the next middleware, which is usually the business logic of the web resource/api.
+In case of error, passport sends back an unauthorized response.

 We support AAD v1, v2 and B2C tenants for both strategies.
 Please check out section 7 for the samples.
 You can manage v1 tenants and register applications at https://manage.windowsazure.com.
 For v2 tenants and applications, you should go to https://apps.dev.microsoft.com.
 For B2C tenants, go to https://manage.windowsazure.com and click 'Manage B2C settings' to register applications and policies.